Security-Card-Game/securityDeckGame/RULES.md

 ## Disclaimer
 * As of now, the rules don't make use of additional mechanisms like traits or roles.
 They will likely be added in the future.
 * The current game goal is only to survive as a company by ending up with sufficient resources left when all cards had been played.
-Alternative goals might be added in future versions.
+Alternative goals might be added in future versions (see also [Scenarios](#scenarios)).
 * It's still unclear how to resolve duplicate oopsies; you can either close them together as the same case (which the game engine currently does not support), or treat them as similar oopsies yet for different parts of your system.
 Alternatively, we might consider not allowing duplicates in the future.

 ## Players